CLIMAAX/crabook/README.md

 ### Quick links to Jupyter Book documentation
 - If you are unsure of what to do you can go through [Jupyter Book tutorial](https://jupyterbook.org/en/stable/start/your-first-book.html#) and build an example book to practice before contributing here
 - Find out how to structure the book here: [Structure of the book](https://jupyterbook.org/en/stable/basics/organize.html#)
-- Read about writing narative content without the executable part in [this section](https://jupyterbook.org/en/stable/content/index.html)
+- Read about writing narrative content without the executable part in [this section](https://jupyterbook.org/en/stable/content/index.html)

 ### Quick links to MyST markdown documentation
 We are using powerful MyST Markdown flavour of Markdown which is very convenient for technical and scientific documentation.